avs-smart-screen-sdk-workshop/avs-smart-screen-sdk-workshop.github.io/_posts/2012-12-12-ExtraCredit.md

 ### Create a Skill and control the state of LED lights and sample the state of a switch with AWS IoT

 Did you notice we gave you a breadboard and electronic components along with your Pi?
-This is a workshop segement from re:MARS that you can follow that will enable you to use these components and control them using a Skill.
+This is a workshop segement from re:MARS that you can follow that will enable you to use these components and control them using a Skill:

 [https://avs-dvk-workshop.github.io/#/8-custom-skill](https://avs-dvk-workshop.github.io/#/8-custom-skill)

+Note that the instructions in this guide will need to be slightly tweaked to work with the Smart Screen SDK.

 ### Add attention state visuals with LED lights